 Shockwave therapy has become a part of physical therapy treatments.
-On the market there are many devices which descriptions contain name abbreviations of English origin.
+On the market, there are many devices whose descriptions contain name abbreviations of English origin.
 The article is an attempt to organize this issue.

 Focused Shockwave therapy – FSWT

-FSWT – Focused Shock Wave Therapy – this kind of interaction, from which the therapy took its name, has been created as the first.
-Its main application was to break up kidney and gall stones without direct contact with them.
+FSWT – Focused Shock Wave Therapy – this kind of interaction has been created as the first, that is also the name that the therapy adopted as its own.
+Its main application was to break up kidney stones and gallstones without direct contact with them.
 The treatment is performed through the skin.

 Stones – whether kidney or gall – are fragile.
-This strong interaction that causes mechanical stress, which in turn lead to the degradation into smaller components.
-In this way, the division of too large stones takes place to expel naturally smaller fragments.
+This strong interaction causes mechanical stress, which in turn leads to their degradation into smaller components.
+In this way, the division of too-large stones takes place to expel naturally smaller fragments.

-Focused shock wave is more often used in physical therapy.
+The focused shock wave is more often used in physical therapy.
 The achieved local pressure is much higher than in the case of a radial wave.
-In the course of treatment with the use of focused wave it is recommended to use functional and diagnostic tests usually based on ultrasonography.
+In the course of treatment with the use of focused waves, it is recommended to use functional and diagnostic tests usually based on ultrasonography.

 Shockwave therapy parameters

-Shockwave is characterized by very high pressure – 10-100MPA in very short time of 0,2 sec.
+Shockwave is characterized by very high pressure – 10-100MPA in a very short time of 0,2 sec.

-These parameters cause that it has a very strong interaction and it may have devastating effects.
+These parameters mean that it has a very strong interaction and it may have devastating effects.

 Shockwave therapy — Energy density needed for a given type of treatment

 All values greater than 0.5 mJ / mm2 are considered to be of high energy level and can be used to dissolve kidney or gall stones.
-Method of dissolving that kind of stones with the use of ESWT is called lithotripsy.
+The method of dissolving that kind of stones with the use of ESWT is called lithotripsy.